benwasden/benwasden/README.md

 # Benjamin Wasden!

 Hello!
-I'm Ben, current finishing my Bachelor's in Software Development at BYU Idaho.
+I'm Ben, currently a Senior finishing my Bachelor's in Software Development at BYU Idaho.
 I love both the hardware and software of technology, as well as art, music, and much more.
 Welcome to my GitHub Profile!

 ### Some facts about Me:
 - Software Development Senior at BYUI